Thatteem Mutteem

-The show is now on an extended hault since 11 November 2023 and would commence to air by mid 2023.
+The show went on an extended hiatus from November 11, 2022, returning to air with a new lead character, Madhuriamma, played by actress Bindu Panicker, on April 22, 2023.
+However, the show discontinued airing on July 2, 2023.

-Premier
+All series episodes are available on ManoramaMAX, Prime Video, and the official Mazhavil Manorama YouTube channel.

+Broadcast

 The first season of the show, which premiered in 2011, followed a sitcom format and broadcast every weekend for six years.
 The show switched to a prime time soap opera format on December 3, 2018, airing Monday through Friday at 9:00 p.m.
 IST.
 The show's format was changed to a weekend airing in late 2020.

+In June 2023, the programme switched from airing on the weekends to Monday through Wednesday at 10:00 p.m.
+IST.

-Death of Lead Actress
+Death of lead actress

-The series was on a temporary hiatus since January 2022 after the lead actress K. P. A. C. Lalitha's falling ill followed by her demise.
-However, the series resumed airing since April 16, 2022.
+Due to the illness and subsequent passing of lead actress K. P. A. C. Lalitha in February 2022, the series was temporarily put on hold.
+It resumed airing on April 16, 2022.